Shrimp

 Shrimp are one of the most widely farmed aquaculture species globally, with key species including Penaeus vannamei (Pacific white shrimp) and Penaeus monodon (black tiger shrimp).
 These warm-water crustaceans are highly valued for their fast growth, adaptability to various farming systems, and strong market demand worldwide.
 Shrimp farming is particularly dominant in Asia, Latin America, and increasingly in parts of Africa and the Middle East.

-In partnership with VDS, a premix specialist, Aller Aqua has developed a range of shrimp feeds that are specifically designed for use in RAS systems and tailored to each specific growth stage of shrimp.
-These systems are becoming increasingly popular as they allow to produce high-quality, fresh shrimp products with short distances to the market.
-The new feed products developed by Aller Aqua and VDS are designed to provide increased feed attractability and high feed performance, addressing key concerns of shrimp producers.
+In partnership with VDS, a premix specialist, Aller Aqua has developed a range of shrimp feeds specifically designed for use in RAS systems and tailored to each growth stage of shrimp.
+These systems are becoming increasingly popular as they allow producers to deliver high-quality, fresh shrimp products with short distances to the market.

 Learn more about Shrimp